 - having up-to-date knowledge of current practices and methods and;

-- being actively involved in the project management profession.
+- being actively involved in the project profession.

 You do not need to be an APM member to apply.
 Existing members of APM belong to a chartered body but in order to achieve chartered status on an individual basis, they will need to apply for the Chartered Project Professional (ChPP) standard.
-A range of support services will be provided in order to support those that want to achieve ChPP.
-These support services are currently being developed and more information will follow in Q2 2018.
+A range of support services are now available to book to support those that want to achieve ChPP.
+These support services are open to all, however individual members of APM receive a discounted rate.